ElPhysico/ml-equity-backtester/README.md

 ```

 ### Example Strategy vs. Benchmark Performance

+The chart below shows the cumulative equity curve of the strategy versus the configured benchmarks, normalized to 1.0 at the start date.

 ![Strategy vs Benchmark Overlay](docs/images/overlay_demo.png)

 Here, the prefix `BH` stands for *Buy-and-Hold* and the prefix `EW` for *Equal Weight*.